marcosfavat/dino/Reclassify-color-gradient.md

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/analysis_reclassify_quick_gradient_details.jpg)

-For each stop of the color ramp node, the script evaluate the color in the desired gradient at the stop position.
+For each stop of the color ramp node, the script evaluate the color inside the desired gradient at the stop position.
 For example, color at position 0.5 will be computed by interpolating between color 3 and color 4.

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/analysis_reclassify_quick_gradient_examples.jpg)